mlduque/Churn_customers_ML/README.md

 - productos_enero.csv

-Note.- Descripcions and explains in the code are written in Spanish.
+Note.- Descripcions and explainations in the code are written in Spanish.

 Contact information:
 - María Luisa Duque (mlduque)